Breakthrough Listen: Data processing

 Analyzing radio observations for possible signals requires intensive data analysis to cover all of the possible signal types.
 To carry out an in-depth search, the data recorder at the Green Bank telescope has been significantly upgraded.
 The system records 6 GHz of bandwidth at 24GB of data per second, making it among the highest data rate recording systems in radio astronomy, and there is a plan to double its capabilities in the near future.
 Once this data has been recorded, it is analysed for signals using a computing cluster with 64 GTX 1080 GPUs.
 The raw data is reduced to a lower resolution to allow long-term storage, but even this reduced data totals approximately 1 petabyte per year.

 All data generated from Breakthrough Listen project will be open to the public.
 The data is uploaded on the initiative's Open Data Archive, where any user can download it for software analysis.
 Breakthrough Initiatives are developing open source software to assist users in understanding and analyzing the data, which are available on GitHub under UCBerkeleySETI.

 The data is also processed by the SETI@home (BOINC) volunteer computer network, with the first batch of data being made available to SETI@home in April 2016.

 Funding

-The project is funded with $100 million from the foundation co-founded by Yuri Milner.
-One third of this funding will be used to purchase telescope time.
-So far, the project has signed contracts for around 20 percent of the time on the Green Bank Telescope for the next five years, and 25 percent of the time on the Parkes Telescope.
-Another third will be used for the development of new equipment to receive and process potential signals, and the final third will be used to hire astronomy staff.
+The project was funded with $100 million from the foundation co-founded by Yuri Milner.
+One third of this funding was used to purchase telescope time.
+In 2016, the project had signed contracts for around 20 percent of the time on the Green Bank Telescope for the next five years, and 25 percent of the time on the Parkes Telescope.
+Another third was used for the development of new equipment to receive and process potential signals, and the final third was used to hire astronomy staff.